hapostgres/pg_auto_failover/docs/ref/pg_autoctl_perform_failover.rst

   Postgres group to target for the operation.
 Defaults to ``0``, only Citus formations may have more than one group.

+--wait

+  How many seconds to wait for notifications about the promotion.
+The command stops when the promotion is finished (a node is primary), or when the timeout has elapsed, whichever comes first.
+The value 0 (zero) disables the timeout and allows the command to wait forever.

 Examples
 --------